investindex/Psychology/README.md

 Mobile devices have made it possible for any investor to access real-time market data at any time, and to trade at a moment's notice with no human intermediaries.
 Is this good for you?
 Only if you can handle it.

 Some people respond to this access by checking their investments multiple times a day.
 This will tend to make you think about altering your portfolio, and is more likely to depress your mood than if you check less often.
 Why?
-If you check the stock market once a day, you'll see red almost 50% of the time.
-If you check once a month, you'll see green in roughly two-thirds of cases.
-Checking once a year increases that probability above three-quarters, and checking once every 20 years should always show positive results for a diversified portfolio.
+If you check the stock market once a day, you'll see red almost half the time.
+If you check once a month, you'll see green in perhaps two-thirds of cases.
+Checking once a year increases that probability to roughly three-quarters, and checking once every 20 years should always show positive results for a diversified portfolio.
 Checking less means you'll see more green!

 So I have two suggestions.